The Pit

 It was late and I was tired and the beer was making my thinking soggy, “Who’s Eddie?”

-She was quiet then she said, “Eddie was KIA.
+She was quiet for a few seconds then she said, “Eddie was killed in Nam, KIA.
 The army sent his stuff home,” she said it matter-of-factly like it was something she’d read in the Pioneer Press or heard on the radio, like it was somebody else’s news.

 Her voice dropped into a snarl, “I want him, I want him back, I want him so I can’t sleep, so I can’t eat.
 All I can do is drink and fuck and try to make it stop.
 And it won’t stop.
 No matter how much I fuck.
 No matter how much I drink.”